vltr/bckgrndfy/README.md

 Backgroundify! (or bckgrndfy) is an attempt to create a pleasant, no-so-fancy-featured (but loosely coupled in some aspects) background generator for the browser.

-This project is a fork of [closure-low-poly-background](https://github.com/waythe/closure-low-poly-background), which uses Google's Closure library aaaaaand I wanted something more lightweight, Vanilla JS.
+This project is a fork of [closure-low-poly-background](https://github.com/waythe/closure-low-poly-background), which uses Google's Closure library aaaaaand I wanted something more lightweight, Vanilla JS (3,7Kb minified + gzipped).

 There are many others (IMHO) out there, being [Trianglify](http://qrohlf.com/trianglify/) the best one.
 Yes, it's the best.
 I just couldn't use it (which led me to do Backgroundify!) because of its GPL license.
 Don't get me wrong, I love GPL.
 I use mostly GPL / free software in my Linux (GPL) box.
 If you won't have any trouble about using GPL, **I strongly advise you** to use [Trianglify](http://qrohlf.com/trianglify/) :)